ABOUT DAVID REYNOLDS

 BSWA membership provides us access to the best technical support, and enables us to offer GPI Guarantee insurance for our structural waterproofing work.

-Whilst we undertake all of our specialist works in-house using our direct employees, we also have a small network of good, reliable sub-contract tradesmen whom we employee on a casual basis to assist in many of the less specialist works; such as plastering and general building work.
+Whilst we undertake all of our specialist works in-house using our direct employees, however like most other similar companies we also have a small network of good, reliable sub-contract tradesmen whom we employee on a casual basis to assist in many of the less specialist works; such as plastering and general building work.

 This semi-casual arrangement works very well for everybody.
 These are colleagues who have been associated with us for many years (some are former employees), and are as much a part of the firm as our direct employed staff.